plvo/shext/README.md

-# next-utils
+# shext

-A collection of utility functions and components to speed up Next.js development
+A collection of utility functions and components to speed up next.js development